-As of 31 December 2019 correspondent account with Central Bank of Armenia includes the obligatory minimum reserve deposits with the CBA, which is computed at 2% of certain obligations of the Bank denominated in Armenian drams and 18% of certain obligations of the Bank, denominated in foreign currency and amounts to AMD 24,767,141 thousand (2018: AMD 17,126,388 thousand, 2% and 18% respectively).
+As of 31 December 2020 and 31 December 2019 correspondent account with Central Bank of Armenia includes the obligatory minimum reserve deposits with the CBA, which is computed for certain Bank obligations denominated in Armenian drams and Bank obligations denominated in foreign currency.
+As of 31 December 2020 those funds amounted AMD AMD 20,893,618 thousand (as of 31 December 2019: AMD 24,767,141 thousand).
 There are no restrictions on the withdrawal of funds from the CBA, however, if minimum average requirement is not met, the Bank could be subject to penalties.
 The mandatory reserve deposits of the Bank are non-interest bearing.